 The Local Government Miscellaneous Expenditure Act (Act), which is set out at Neb.
 Rev. Stat. § 13-2201 (Reissue 2012) et seq., specifies various expenditures, aside from those otherwise authorized by law, that constitute allowable uses of public funds by designated political subdivisions.
 The provisions of the Act are made applicable to Districts, among numerous other public entities, by both subsections (2) and (3) of Neb.
-Rev. Stat. § 13-2202 (Supp.
-2019).
+Rev. Stat. § 13-2202 (Cum.
+Supp.
+2020).

 Neb.
-Rev. Stat. § 13-2203 (Supp.
-2019) of the Act enumerates the miscellaneous expenditures permitted by governing bodies of local governments.
-Purchases of flowers - whether for funerals, memorials, or other personal occasions - are not found among that select statutory list of permissible expenditures.
+Rev. Stat. § 13-2203 (Cum.
+Supp.
+2020) of the Act enumerates the miscellaneous expenditures permitted by governing bodies of local governments.
+Purchases of flowers - whether for funerals, memorials, or other personal occasions - and payments for scholarships are not found among that select statutory list of permissible expenditures.
 As a result, such disbursements must be considered disallowed by law.